 This outfit exudes strong, vibrant confidence with its cropped, tie-front blouse (TopShop Jacquard Tie-Front Top, Available at TopShop, $68 at the time of publication), clean-cut shorts (Rag & Bone Lora Short, Available at Rag & Bone, $120 at the time of publication), leather sandals (Franco Sarto Griffith Sandal, Available at Nordstrom Rack, $40 at the time of publication), and cat-eye sunglasses.
 Of course, its main piece is the ruby-red blouse, which features balloon sleeves and a pattern with a touch of velvet iridescence.

 Swap the shorts and sandals for jeans and booties, and the blouse is versatile and breathable enough to be rocked year-round.
-Wear it with any high-waisted jeans or trousers, and you’ll instantly look Instagram-ready.
+Wear it with any high-waisted jeans, trousers, or culottes, and you’ll instantly look Instagram-ready.
 Leave out the accessories for a more laid-back look, or don those Alexander McQueen shades for a fierce accent (Alexander McQueen Glasses, Available at Moda Operandi, $345 at the time of publication).

 Summer Outfit No. 4